Temperature induced modulation of resonant Raman scattering in bilayer 2H-MoS$_{2}$: Results and Discussion

 \section{Results and Discussion}

-It has been well established in the literature that the RS in thin S-TMD layers can be significantly enhanced due to an electron-phonon coupling in the vicinity of excitonic resonances, particularly the so-called A exciton.~\cite{Carvalho2015,Molas2017,Zinkiewicz2019,Shinde2021} In order to study the resonant conditions of the RS in the MoS$_{2}$ BL, the temperature evolution of the PL spectra is measured in a broad range of temperature from $T$=5~K to 320~K. The PL spectra measured at selected temperatures are shown in Fig.~\ref{fig:fig1}(a).
+It has been well established in the literature that the RS in thin S-TMD layers can be significantly enhanced due to an electron-phonon coupling in the vicinity of excitonic resonances, particularly the so-called A exciton~\cite{Carvalho2015,Molas2017,Zinkiewicz2019,Shinde2021}.
+In order to study the effect of resonant conditions on the RS in the MoS$_{2}$ BL, the temperature evolution of the PL spectra is measured in a broad range of temperature from $T$=5~K to 320~K. Note that the Raman measurements were carried out on the flat regions of the investigated sample (bubble-free and wrinkles free), see Fig. S1 in the Supplementary Information (SI) for optical and atomic force microscope (AFM) images.
+The PL spectra measured at selected temperatures are shown in Fig.~\ref{fig:fig1}(a), while the full set of the measured PL spectra is presented in Fig. S2(a) of the SI.
 The low temperature ($T$=5~K) PL spectrum comprises of three distinct emission lines.
 They are ascribed to the negatively charged (X$^{-}$), neutral (X$_{A}$), and interlayer excitons (IL) formed in the vicinity of the A exciton~\cite{Kuemmell2015, Niehues2019, Leisgang2020, Grzeszczyk2021}.
 It can be seen that the temperature increase from 5 K to 300 K leads to the red shift of their emission energies, accompanied by the reduction in the corresponding intensities.
-In particular, the X$_{A}$ line remains dominant of all three resonances up to 300 K, while the X$^{-}$ and IL lines can be resolved only up to about 100 K and 230~K, respectively.
-Note that the temperature evolution of the measured PL spectra are shown in Fig. S1(a) in the Electronic Supplementary Information (ESI).
+In particular, the X$_{A}$ line remains dominant of all three resonances up to 300 K, while the X$^{-}$ and IL lines can be resolved only up to about 100 K and 230 K, respectively.
 It is interesting to note that the IL emission energy shifts across the excitation energy (1.96~eV) used for resonant excitation of RS.
 To study the effect of temperature on resonant excitation, we analyse the temperature evolution of the relative energy, E$_{L-{X_{A}}}$, defined as the difference between the energy of the resonant excitation (1.96~eV) and of the X$_{A}$ line.
-The temperature dependence of the X$_{A}$ energy that has been extracted from the PL measurements accompanied by its fitting using the Varshni equation~\cite{Varshni1967} is presented in Fig.~S1(b) in the ESI.
+Fig. S2(a) in the SI shows the temperature dependence of the X$_{A}$ energy that has been extracted from the PL measurements accompanied by its fitting using the Varshni equation~\cite{Varshni1967}.